-6.4 Note Length and Musical Instruments own attack time/build-up
+5.1 Note Length and Musical Instruments own attack time/build-up

-The following figure show a short musical phrase that was played by different instruments and convolved with the measured impulse response from the most reverberant setting in Stavanger Concert Hall.
-The figure shows a comparison of the attacks for an instrument with very short sounds; a xylophone, compared with a "slow reacting" and long sustaining instrument; a bowed violin.
+Figure 7 shows a short musical phrase that was played by different instruments, "dry" and convolved with the measured impulse response from the most reverberant setting in Stavanger Concert Hall (6.Concert).
+Figure 7 shows a comparison of the attacks for an instrument with very short sounds; a xylophone, compared with a "slow reacting" and long sustaining instrument; a bowed violin.
 We see that for the convolved curves, the attack is preserved as rather short for the xylophone, but prolonged for the violin.
 We also see that for the violin, the decay (and sustain) of one note masks the entrance of the next.
 Listening to these examples, each note is heard separately for the xylophone, and the first attack is rather well preserved, but the violin has a got an added build-up for the first note, and the second and especially the third note is almost not perceived as a new attack, but is masked by the first notes.
 (Total length is 1.5 s.
 Division is 5 dB).